coderedcorp/coderedcms/docs/getting_started/tutorial08.rst

 Utilizing SEO in your page content
 ----------------------------------

-Once you have your keywords ready and have set up your SEO page meta data, you can think about using SEO strategies on your page.
+Once you have your keywords ready and have set up your SEO page metadata, you can think about using SEO strategies on your page.
 You do not want to just throw around your keywords without purpose, however; search engines rank by **quality of a web page** in addition to the keywords.
 These are just a few tips for making SEO work for your pages, but you should read more about SEO and SEO Best Practices in this `SEO Starter Guide from Google <https://support.google.com/webmasters/answer/7451184?hl=en>`_.